statscol/ClipAWSLambdaPOC/README.md

 Steps:

-- Create a docker image and upload it to an ECR in AWS (Install AWS CLI before).
+- Create a docker image and upload it (see Dockerfile) to an ECR in AWS (Install AWS CLI before).
 Find more details [here](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html)

     ```bash
     #login and create an ECR repository